mqliang/kubernetes/cluster/anchnet/README.md

     KUBERNETES_PROVIDER=anchnet CLUSTER_NAME=caicloud-rocks PROJECT_ID=pro-H4ZW87K2 ./cluster/kube-up.sh
     ```

-* `ANCHNET_CONFIG_FILE`: The config file supplied to `anchnet` SDK CLI.
-Default value is `~/.anchnet/config`.
-Usually, you don't have to change the value, unless you want to
-  create cluster under another anchnet account (NOT sub-account).

-* `KUBE_USER`: The caicloud usesr id.
+* `KUBE_USER`: The kubernetes user name.
 This variable is default to empty string.
-It has some correlation with `PROJECT_ID`.
-  * We always set `KUBE_USER` in production.
-In this case, the `kubeconfig` file which has all the information of how to access the cluster will be created at
+If `KUBE_USER` is set, the `kubeconfig` file, which has all the information of how to access
-    `$HOME/.kube/config_${KUBE_USER}`.
-And depending on whether `PROJECT_ID` is set, we will decide if we have to create an anchnet sub account and report it back to executor
+  the cluster, will be created at `$HOME/.kube/config_${KUBE_USER}`.
+If not set, default location (`$HOME/.kube/config`) will be used.
+In production, we should always set
+  `KUBE_USER`, leaving it empty should only be used during development.
+The variable has some correlation with `PROJECT_ID`:

-    service.
-If `PROJECT_ID` is set, it means this `KUBE_USER` has already been accociated with a sub account before so that we just bring up cluster under that sub account.
+  * If `PROJECT_ID` is set, it means this `KUBE_USER` has already been accociated with a sub account before, so that we just bring up cluster under that sub account:
-    E.g. following command creates a cluster under a specific sub account.
+    E.g. following command creates a cluster under a specific sub account:
     ```
     KUBERNETES_PROVIDER=anchnet CLUSTER_NAME=caicloud-rocks KUBE_USER=test_user PROJECT_ID=pro-H4ZW87K2 ./cluster/kube-up.sh
     ```

-    If `PROJECT_ID` is not set, it means this is the first time user wants to create a cluster and there is no anchnet sub account associated with `KUBE_USER`.
+  * If `PROJECT_ID` is not set, it means this is the first time user wants to create a cluster and there is no anchnet sub account associated with `KUBE_USER`.
 In this case,
     an anchnet sub account will be automatically created and reported back to executor service, and the cluster will be allocated to the newly created sub account.
-    E.g. following command creates a cluster with no sub account created beforehand.
+    E.g. following command will create a sub-account and then create a cluster:
     ```
     KUBERNETES_PROVIDER=anchnet CLUSTER_NAME=caicloud-rocks KUBE_USER=test_user ./cluster/kube-up.sh
     ```

-  * Though we should never do this in production, we can leave `KUBE_USER` unset in development when testing other features so that it can save us a lot of troubles.
-In this
-    case, the `kubeconfig` file will be created at the default location.
+* `ANCHNET_CONFIG_FILE`: The config file supplied to `anchnet` SDK CLI.
+Default value is `~/.anchnet/config`.
+Usually, you don't have to change the value, unless you want to
+  create cluster under another anchnet account (NOT sub-account).

 ### Delete a cluster